cakephp/docs/en/installation.rst

     php composer.phar create-project -s dev cakephp/app

-Once Composer finishes downloading the application skeleton and the core CakePHP library, you should now have a functioning CakePHP application installed via Composer.
+Once Composer finishes downloading the application skeleton and the core CakePHP library, you should have a functioning CakePHP application installed via Composer.
 Be sure to keep the composer.json and composer.lock files with the rest of your source code.

-You should now be able to visit the path to where you installed your CakePHP application and see the setup traffic lights.
+You can now visit the path to where you installed your CakePHP application and see the setup traffic lights.

 Keeping Up To Date with the Latest CakePHP Changes
 --------------------------------------------------